annangiv/realworld-axum-leptos-modified/README.md

 The deployment has been done thanks to the free tier of:
 - https://render.io/ for the fullstack application
 - https://www.elephantsql.com/ for the database

+# Attempting to change the username primary key to uuid and make some improvements.
+- This is Work in Progress